 Generally, medicines prescribed in Australia must be assessed by the Australian Government’s Therapeutic Goods Administration (TGA) for quality, safety and efficacy, and registered on the Australian Register of Therapeutic Goods (ARTG).
-They must be legally produced, meaning the product will be either supplied by wholesale and/or imported from a legal supply source overseas according to the Customs (Prohibited Imports) Regulations 1956, or, in due course, lawfully produced and manufactured in Australia under the amended Narcotic Drugs Act 1967.
+They must be legally produced, meaning the product will be either supplied by wholesale and/or imported from a legal supply source overseas according to the Customs (Prohibited Imports) Regulations 1956, or lawfully produced and manufactured in Australia under the Narcotic Drugs Act 1967 (Cth).

 Formally registered cannabis medicines

-There are four cannabis medicines that have been formally assessed for quality, safety and efficacy, either in Australia or by an overseas medicines regulator.
-These include the following:
+Four cannabis medicines have been formally assessed for quality, safety and efficacy, either in Australia or by an overseas medicines regulator.

-- Dronabinol is registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS, and for the management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.
+- Marinol® and Syndros (dronabinol) for the treatment of anorexia associated with weight loss in patients with AIDS and management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.

-- Nabilone is registered in the US by the FDA for the management of chemotherapy-induced nausea and vomiting.
+- Cesamet® (nabilone) for management of chemotherapy-induced nausea and vomiting.

 - Epidiolex (cannabidiol) for management of Dravet and Lennox-Gastaut syndromes and tuberous sclerosis complex.

 If doctors wish to prescribe a cannabis medicine which has not been registered in Australia to their patient, they must seek authority from the TGA.
 NSW Health authority is also required to prescribe an unregistered Schedule 8 cannabis medicine to a patient who is drug dependent or a child under 16 years.
 Patients should discuss the potential pathways for accessing cannabis medicines with their treating doctor.